Business immigration for

 Requirements for E-2 visa applicants

 Issuance of an E2 visa is based on international agreements between the United States and a range of countries whose citizens can apply for the E2 investor visa.
 The list of countries is relatively small.
-Unfortunately, neither Russian Federation nor Belarus are included in these agreements.
-That is why the E-2 visa is not available to either Russian and Belarusian citizens.
-E-2 visas may be granted to residents of Armenia, Azerbaijan, Georgia, Kazakhstan, Latvia, Lithuania, Moldavia, Ukraine, and Estonia.
+Unfortunately, Russian Federation, India, China, Vietnam, Kenya, Nicaragua and other countries are included in these agreements.
+E-2 visas may be granted to residents of Georgia, Kazakhstan, Latvia, Lithuania, Moldavia, Ukraine, Canada, United Kingdom, South Korea, Mexico, Germany, Turkey and Grenada.

 A minimal amount of investments is not specifically defined by law.
 The requirements for establishment and functioning of a new enterprise are broad enough to cover a wide range of circumstances: